GitHub Time Tracking in One Click

 - project name

-Labels are mapped to the tags existing in the Tmetric account.
-If the Allow creating tags on a fly option is enabled in the Tmetric account then the labels are automatically created.
+Labels are mapped to the tags existing in the TMetric workspace.
+If the Allow creating tags on a fly option is enabled in the TMetric workspace then the labels are automatically created.

 3. Edit time entry, if necessary